 We create a string with our final price, rounding the result down to 2 decimal places.
 Finally we output it to our QLabel widget results_output, replacing the text there (initially empty).

-The complete code is shown below.
+The complete Python code for our PyQt5 sales tax calculator is shown below.

 import sys